Greece Moments Greece Moments

 Lesvos petrified forest sigri lesbos wooden trunk

-The coastal village of Skala Eresou in the far west of Lesbos was a real highlight for us and should not be missed when exploring the island.
-At first glance, the place seems quite unspectacular.
+The coastal village of Skala Eresou, located in the far west of Lesbos, was a real highlight for us and should not be missed when exploring the island.
+At first glance, the place seems rather unspectacular.

-In principle, Skala Eresou is a pure holiday settlement with guesthouses and hotels and a long dark sandy beach, where nude bathing is also tolerated.
-In order to special vibe of this place, you should plan at least one night here.
+Essentially, Skala Eresou is a resort town with guesthouses and hotels and a long, dark sandy beach where nude swimming is tolerated.
+To experience the special vibe of this place, you should plan to stay here for at least one night.

 Lesvos skala eresou sunset lesbos parasol

-In the alleys, which have been embellished with graffiti, it is rather quiet during the day.
-At the waterfront pretty bars and restaurants are lined up next to each other.
+The alleys, embellished with graffiti, are fairly quiet during the day.
+Pretty bars and restaurants line the waterfront promenade.
 They were built slightly elevated on wooden planks above the sea.
-Start the day in one of the cozy cafes overlooking the deep blue Aegean Sea.
+Start your day in one of the cozy cafés with a view of the deep-blue Aegean Sea.

 Lesvos skala eresou gassen graffiti lesbos